 · Describe the current status of the innovation (i.e. stage of development/commercialization) and how it will be advanced through the proposed project.
 Clearly outline how ERA investment in the project will accelerate the solution toward commercialization (i.e.: what risks and challenges will be resolved and how?).

 The Problem: A Persistent Challenge Requiring Innovative Solutions The presence of Naphthenic Acids in the ~1.4 trillion litres of tailings within Alberta's oil sands tailings ponds is a primary contributor to oil sands processed water (OSPW) toxicity and a critical barrier to achieving sustainable production, water management and reclamation objectives.
 These compounds delay land reclamation, escalate environmental risks, and contribute to substantial long-term financial liabilities for operators.
 Existing management practices struggle with the scale and cost, highlighting a clear market need for innovative technologies that are both effective and sustainable.

+Need more details on the liability of ongoing ponds without treatment plan.

 Our Solution: An Integrated Biological Approach to Naphthenic Acid Management

 Luminous BioSolutions is advancing an integrated biotechnological platform designed to address the complex and persistent challenge of Naphthenic Acids (NAs) in OSPW.
 Current analytical and remediation methodologies face limitations in terms of speed, cost, scalability, and environmental footprint when applied to the vast scale of oil sands tailings facilities.
-Our approach leverages microbiological principles for a more efficient, sustainable, and data-driven solution:
+Our approach leverages microbiological expertise for a more efficient, sustainable, and data-driven solution:

-1. Rapid, Quantitative Biosensing of Naphthenic Acids: The foundation of our platform is a panel of patented1 whole-cell bacterial biosensors.
-These biosensors are engineered using Pseudomonas strains native to tailings environments, and specific NA-inducible promoters (e.g., atuA, marR, 3680) fused to luxCDABE reporter genes.
+1. Rapid, Quantitative Biosensing of Naphthenic Acids: The foundation of our platform is a panel of patented whole-cell bacterial biosensors1.
+These biosensors are engineered using Pseudomonas strains native to tailings environments, and specific NA-inducible promoters (e.g., atuA, marR, 3680) fused to lux reporter genes.
 Upon exposure to NAs, these biosensors exhibit a rapid bioluminescent response, typically within minutes, with light intensity directly proportional to NA concentration.
-These promoters control the expression of bioremediation or antibiotic efflux genes, allowing bacteria to degrade or pump out diverse NA compounds.
+These NA-induced promoters control the expression of bioremediation or antibiotic efflux genes, allowing bacteria to degrade or pump out diverse NA compounds.
 Increasing luminescence with increasing NA concentration allows for quantitative assessment.
 Our research, as detailed in Bookout et al. (2024)2, demonstrates that these sensors can detect various NA compounds mixtures with limits of detection between 1.5 and 15 mg/L, a range highly relevant to OSPW conditions (typically 10-120 mg/L NAs ).
 This technology enables high-throughput and density sampling, screening and near real-time monitoring, offering a significant improvement in NA data resolution and operational responsiveness compared to conventional analytical chemistry methods.

-Insert Biosensor image
+The biosensors were developed by Canadian Natural Resources oil sands industry funding and NSERC.

+Pilot testing in Genome Canada LSARP

 Figure 1.
-Naphthenic acids enter the cell, are sensed, which leads to the induced expression of genes specific to transport, degrade, or pump out various NA compounds, leading to the production of light from the lux reporter.
-Data can be produced within 24 hrs of receiving water samples.
+Naphthenic acids in an OSPW water sample or extract enter the bacterial cell, are sensed, which leads to the induced expression of genes specific to transport, degrade, or pump out various NA compounds, leading to the production of light from the lux reporter.
+Luminescence data can be produced within 24 hrs of receiving water samples.

 2. Targeted Biological Remediation Strategy: Beyond NA detection, our platform facilitates enhanced NA bioremediation.
 Recognizing the inherent resilience and metabolic capabilities of native OSPW microbial communities, our strategy focuses on: